bsmith89/make-bml/make-lesson.md

 seconds.

-The most common solution to the tedium of data processing is to write a master script which runs the whole pipeline from start to finish.
+The most common solution to the tedium of data processing is to write a master script that runs the whole pipeline from start to finish.

-We can make a new file, `run_pipeline.sh` which contains:
+We can make a new file, `run_pipeline.sh` that contains:

 ```bash
 #!/usr/bin/env bash